sd-backdrop/view_alias/README.txt

 are available.

-The text field for each view has a "default" listed below it that can be copy/pasted into the textfield to provide direct term name replacements of the arguments in the views path.
+The text field for each view has a "default" listed below it that can be copy/pasted into the text field to provide direct term name replacements of the arguments in the views path.

 Leaving a text field blank will disable aliasing for that view.